 Wisconsin's Deer Donation Program

-The deer donation program helps those in need by providing an opportunity for hunters to donate their deer.
-The venison from donated deer is processed and distributed to food pantries across the state.
-Since the program began in 2000, hunters have donated over 90,000 deer which were processed into over 3.7 million pounds of ground venison.
+Venison from donated deer is processed and distributed to food pantries across the state.
+Since the program began in 2000, hunters have donated over 94,000 deer which were processed into over 3.8 million pounds of ground venison.

 Wisconsin has a network of venison donation partners including county land and water conservation departments, food pantries, charitable organizations, Hunt for the Hungry, USDA - Wildlife Services and participating processors who all help implement and administer the program.

-Deer that are harvested in any CWD-affected county listed below must be sampled for CWD either prior to or at the time of donation.
-The processed venison will be held until results are known.
+Deer that are harvested in any CWD-affected county listed below must be tested for CWD either prior to or at the time of donation.
+The processed venison will be held by the processor until results are known.

-- All adult deer harvested in Crawford, Dodge, Dunn, Eau Claire, Jefferson, Juneau, Kenosha, Lincoln, Marathon, Milwaukee, Marquette, Oneida, Portage, Sheboygan, Racine, Vernon and Waukesha counties are required to be tested for CWD and;
+- All adult deer harvested in Dodge, Dunn, Green Lake, Kenosha, Lincoln, Marathon, Marquette, Milwaukee, Oneida, Portage, Racine, Shawano, Sheboygan, Washington and Wood counties are required to be tested for CWD and;

-- All adult deer and fawns harvested in Adams, Columbia, Dane, Grant, Green, Iowa, Lafayette, Richland, Rock, Sauk and Walworth counties are required to be tested for CWD.
+- All adult deer and fawns harvested in Adams, Columbia, Crawford, Dane, Eau Claire, Grant, Green, Iowa, Jefferson, Juneau, Lafayette, Richland, Rock, Sauk, Vernon, Walworth, and Waukesha counties are required to be tested for CWD.

-Hunters and the public can voluntarily donate $1 or more to the Deer Donation Program.
-Donations will be used to help cover meat processing fees.
-To donate, either go to any WI Hunting License sales location or donate online through your Go Wild account.
+Hunters and the public can voluntarily donate $1 or more to the Deer Donation Program to help cover meat processing fees.
+You can make a donation at any Wisconsin Hunting License sales location or online through your Go Wild account.